awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/services-cloudwatch.md

 1. Follow the instructions to create the datasource\.

 To configure metrics in Lookout for Metrics, you choose a CloudWatch namespace and dimension first, and then choose one or more CloudWatch metrics to be measures for the dataset\.
-For CloudWatch metrics that apply to all resouces in an AWS Region, or otherwise don't have a dimension in CloudWatch, you set **Dimensions** to **None**\.
+For CloudWatch metrics that apply to all resources in an AWS Region, or otherwise don't have a dimension in CloudWatch, you set **Dimensions** to **None**\.

 For example, in AWS Lambda you can monitor concurrency by function, by resource \(function version or alias\), or across all functions in a Region\.
 If you choose `ConcurrentExecutions` as a measure and `Function Name` as a dimension, then the detector monitors *concurrency for function\-a* and *concurrency for function\-b* as two Lookout for Metrics metrics\.